upros/ATLS/draft-friel-tls-atls.md

 - automatically benefit from new cipher suites by simply upgrading the TLS software stack
 - automatically benefit from new features, bugfixes, etc. in TLS software stack upgrades

+When TLS or DTLS is used at the application layer we refer to it as Application-Layer TLS, or ATLS.
+There is, however, no difference to TLS versions used over connection-oriented transports, such as TCP or SCTP.
+The same is true for DTLS.
+The difference is mainly in its use.

-This document also explicitly defines how application layer TLS connections can be established using HTTP {{RFC7230}} {{RFC7540}} or CoAP as transport layers.
+This document defines how ATLS can be used over HTTP {{RFC7230}} {{RFC7540}} and over CoAP.
 This document does not preclude the use of other transport layers.
-However, defining how application layer TLS connections can be established over other transport layers, such as [ZigBee] or [Bluetooth], is beyond the scope of this document.
+However, defining how ATLS can be established over other transport layers, such as [ZigBee] or [Bluetooth], is beyond the scope of this document.

-Explicitly identifying application layer TLS packets enables transport layer middleboxes to provide transport capabilities and enforce suitable transport policies for these payloads, without requiring access to unencrypted application data.

 # Terminology